bushstas/classy-loader/README.md

 ### extraAttributeName

 An attribute name of React elements, that will be parsed by loader.<br>
-This also can be used like variable names or object keys.
+This also can be used like variable names or object keys.<br>
 It also can be whatever word you like and not will be changed.